 Soule maintains that we only protect what we love.
 And after a century of conditioning by Freudian psychology and its outlet – consumer messaging that creates artificial desires by reinforcing a sense of discontentment – most of us only have real love and longing for ourselves, for those closest to us, and for our gadgets and sports teams.

 To be self-centered is to be a good consumer, though it has over time (intentionally) deprived us of the ability to be good citizens.
 “Americans must shop,” as W said in response to the attack on the twin towers.
-Orwell could not have said it better.
+Orwell could not have written it any better.

 It just isn’t natural not to care about the natural world.